spayne/openvr_strings/samples/hellovr_opengl/readme.txt

 So in my case I copied glew32, glut32 icudt52 icuin52, icuuc52.dll, openvr_api.dll and sdl2.dll to my samples/bin/win32 directory.

+2. The hellovr_opengl loads cube_texture.png.
+Copy it from OPENVR_BASE into your samples/bin

-2. You should then be able to debug from within Visual Studio.
+3. You should then be able to debug from within Visual Studio.